DeBrosOfficial/network/README.md

+# Important Update: DeBros Has Moved!

+All activity for this project has relocated from this GitHub repository to our new home at https://git.debros.io/DeBros/network.

+This repository will remain available for reference but will no longer receive updates.

 # @debros/network

 Core networking functionality for the Debros decentralized network.
 This package provides a powerful database interface with advanced features built on IPFS and OrbitDB for decentralized applications.